pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 To see the workload rendered through the Supply Chain plug-in:

-1. Go to the supply-chain plug-in section in Tanzu Developer Portal and locate the workload among the listed ones:
+1. Go to the supply chain plug-in section in Tanzu Developer Portal and locate the workload among the listed ones:

    ![Screenshot of Workloads list with the tanzu-rockets-x workload listed.](images/workload_list.png)